icrnjavic/Flatpak_Install_Script/README.md

 ## Usage

-1. Install FLatpack with your respective Package manager.
+1. Install Flatpack with your respective Package manager.
    > Flathub remote will be added via the shell script if not already added.

 3. Make the script executable: